bitwarden/contributing-docs/docs/contributing/code-review.md

   - This can be tricky in our code base since many things are tightly coupled.
   - Consider splitting up a PR into multiple smaller PRs to encourage easier and better quality reviews.
-  - Target Master if the code is functionally complete, otherwise target a feature branch.
+  - Target `master` if the code is functionally complete, otherwise target a feature branch.
 - Take your time when reviewing - expect a rate of less than 500 lines of code per hour.
 - Take breaks - don’t review for longer than 60 minutes.